 NGOs are also invited to make oral interventions in respect of the States being considered at the Committee’s Sessions.
 The pre-session working group also provides an opportunity for NGOs to provide oral information.
 NGO representatives that do wish to address the Committee or pre-session working group must provide: (1) the NGO’s name, (2) the names of the NGO’s representatives, and (3) proposed dates of attendance.
 All information must be submitted to [email protected] at least two weeks prior to the beginning of the session or the pre-session working group.

 All NGOs and civil society stakeholders are also welcome to attend Committee’s sessions as observers, in which case they will not be given the opportunity to address the Committee.

 If an NGO or other civil society stakeholder wishes to attend a Committee on the Elimination of Discrimination against Women Session, the organization is required to be duly registered.
-Participants will have to submit a completed Conference Registration Form to the attention of both Ms. Adele Quist at email@example.com and the Secretariat of the Committee on the Elimination of Discrimination against Women at firstname.lastname@example.org.
-To participate in a CEDAW session, the NGO must also register electronically through the United Nations Department of Economic and Social Affairs’ CSO Net website.
+Participants will have to create an account and register through the United Nations Indico system.

 More information can be found on the Committee on the Elimination of Discrimination against Women’s webpage for Information Note on Accreditation to attend sessions of Treaty Bodies.